appwrite/appwrite/docs/tutorials/add-runtime.md

 This document is part of the Appwrite contributors' guide.
 Before you continue reading this document make sure you have read the [Code of Conduct](https://github.com/appwrite/appwrite/blob/master/CODE_OF_CONDUCT.md) and the [Contributing Guide](https://github.com/appwrite/appwrite/blob/master/CONTRIBUTING.md).

 ## Getting started
-Function Runtimes allow you to execute code written for any language as apart of the Appwrite Stack as serverless functions!
-Appwrite's Goal is to support as many function runtimes as possible.
+Function Runtimes allow you to execute code written in any language and form the basis of Appwrite's serverless functions!
+Appwrite's goal is to support as many function runtimes as possible.

 ## 1. Prerequisites
 In order for a function runtime to work two prerequisites **must** be met due to the way that Appwrite's Runtime Execution Model works.
 Theses are as followed: